mechanicalruby/turbine/README.md

 # turbine
-turbine is a wip application
+turbine engine is a simple cross-platform game engine with homebrew development in mind
-not intended for production or general use